Install Node.js from https://nodejs.org/

-The Model Context Protocol (MCP) is an open standard that lets LLM agents discover and use tools exposed by external servers.
-Instead of writing custom API wrappers for every service, you connect to an MCP server that exposes a standardized tool interface — the agent discovers available tools, their parameters, and calls them through a unified protocol.
+The Model Context Protocol (MCP) is an open standard that lets LLM agents discover and use tools from external servers.
+Instead of writing a custom API wrapper for every service, we connect to an MCP server that exposes a standard tool interface.
+The agent then discovers the available tools and their parameters, and calls them through one protocol.

-This lesson uses langchain-mcp-adapters to connect a LangGraph agent to the @openbnb/mcp-server-airbnb MCP server.
-The server exposes two tools for searching and inspecting Airbnb listings — the agent discovers them automatically at startup.
+In this blog, we use langchain-mcp-adapters to connect a LangGraph agent to the @openbnb/mcp-server-airbnb MCP server.
+The server exposes two tools for searching and inspecting Airbnb listings.
+The agent discovers them automatically at startup.

 Prerequisites: Node.js (v18+) for npx, langgraph, langchain-ollama, langchain-mcp-adapters, python-dotenv installed.
 Ollama running with qwen3.